ExcelFunctions.net Logo

 Cumulative F Distrib. with deg_freedom1 = 2 & deg_freedom2 = 5

-Further information and examples of the Excel F.Dist function can be found on the Microsoft Office website.
+For further details and examples of the Excel F.Dist function, see the Microsoft Office website.

 Common Errors

-- the supplied x value is < 0
+• The supplied value of x is < 0

 or